benshimonz/V1/README.md

 * _≤ n_ - For each assignment to the left component - there should be at least one assignment to _n_ or less right components
 * _n1..n2_ - For each assignment to the left component - there should be at least one assignment to _n1_ up to _n2_ right components
 * _≠ n_ - For each assignment to the left component - there should be at least one assignment to any number but _n_ right components
-* _∉ n1..n2_ - For each assignment to the left component - there should be at least one assignment to less than _n1_ or more than _n2_ right components
+* _∉ n1..n2_ - For each assignment to the left component - there should be at least one assignment to less than _n1_ or to more than _n2_ right components

+**Note:** If a branch contains only a property tag (without limitation) - it is evaluated as a valid assignment.

 Here are some more examples:

 _**Q8:** Any person that was born before 1970 and died, or that his father was born no later than 1/1/1950_

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q008.png)

+Quantifiers can also be used for relationships.
+In such cases, each branch may start with:

+* A green rectangle (relationship's property limitation / tag)
+* An aggregate condition / an aggregation tag
+* A quantifier

 _**Q11:** Any current employee of IBM that, since 2011 or later, knows someone that left Oracle or Microsoft on or after June 2010_